Non-fillability of overtwisted contact manifolds via polyfolds: Introduction

 \section{Introduction}

-In \cite{eli89} Eliashberg introduced a dichotomy of closed contact $3$-manifolds, the {\it tight} and {\it overtwisted} contact structures.
+In \cite{eli89} Eliashberg introduced a dichotomy of closed contact $3$-manifolds, the tight and overtwisted contact structures.
 He established in \cite{eli89} an $h$-principle in the sense of Gromov \cite{gro86} for overtwisted contact structures.
 The higher dimensional analogue was defined by Borman--Eliashberg--Murphy \cite{bem15}.
-One way to detect tight contact structures on a $3$-manifolds is to estabblish a weak symplectic filling.
-In view of the filling--by--holomorphic--discs technique such fillable contact manifolds cannot be overtwisted, see \cite{gro85,eli90}.
-In higher dimensions obstructions to overtwistedness in terms of semi-positive (weak) symplectic fillings were obtained by Niederkr\"uger \cite{nie06} and Massot--Niederkr{\"u}ger--Wendl \cite{mnw13}.
-The aim of this work is to remove the artificial assumption of being {\it semi-positive} via {\it polyfolds}.
+One way to detect tight contact structures on a $3$-manifolds is to find a weak symplectic filling.
+In view of the filling--by--holomorphic--discs technique such fillable contact manifolds cannot be overtwisted, see \cite{eli90,gro85} and cf.\ \cite[Corollary 3.8]{gz13}.
+In higher dimensions obstructions to overtwistedness in terms of semi-positive weak symplectic fillings were obtained by Niederkr\"uger \cite{nie06} and Massot--Niederkr{\"u}ger--Wendl \cite{mnw13}.
+The aim of this work is to remove the assumption of being semi-positive.